 Designate a new leader

-Innovating is not easy and brings a lot of challenges.
+Corporate innovation is not easy and brings a lot of challenges.
 It is fundamental for the C-level executives not to lose focus on their original goal.
 Therefore, managing both current strategies and the innovation process can be a recipe for disaster.
-The innovation process usually takes time and in order to be proven successful, it needs full focus and dedication.
+The corporate innovation process usually takes time and in order to be proven successful, it needs full focus and dedication.
 The next step is appointing a Chief Innovation Officer (CIO) who is solely in charge of the innovation strategy, to make sure everything is heading in the right direction and to make sure all runs accordingly.
 If the company is heading towards disruption, you can assign more people to this task.

 Source the right startups and people

-Choosing the right team to work on the company’s innovation strategy is the bottom line.
+Choosing the right team to work on the company's corporate innovation strategy is the bottom line.
 You must put extra care into finding the people who have the necessary skills, knowledge, motivation, and alignment for the main goal.
 There are many ways a company can recruit a team.
 The most leading option is outsourcing and acquiring startups.

 Many big companies are afraid of choosing the wrong team for their innovation process which can lead to money loss, therefore they choose third-party companies to do the job for them.
 Valuer is an example of a company that does the matchmaking between corporates and startups.
 Thus, it helps reduce the time it takes to find the ideal investments and source the right one for innovation.